Behavioral Health Services Act

 Additionally, BHSA millionaire’s tax funding is being re-allocated to maximize impact and ensure resources are directed towards the key priorities of Prop.
 1. View the changes in funding allocation.

-- Join the BHSA Transition Taskforce for overall understanding.
+- BHSA Transition Taskforce.
 See the flyer: English/Spanish/Chinese

-- Join an Information Session deep dive on how Prop.
+- Information Session deep dives on how Prop.
 1 is impacting behavioral health services

-- Join a Community Input Session to provide your input on strategies moving forward
+- Community Input Session to provide input on strategies moving forward

 BHSA Transition Taskforce: